heyraeh/soulfulpsyche/content/2024 notes/2024 Jul 23 - Sherlock & Psychology.md

 tags: []
 draft: false
 ---
 Sherlock's popularity is hard to argue with.
-Ever since Sir Arthur Conan Doyle penned his first story of Sherlock in [1887](https://en.wikipedia.org/wiki/A_Study_in_Scarlet), his style, methods, charisma, and oddities have swept us up.
+Ever since Sir Arthur Conan Doyle penned his first story of Sherlock in [1887](https://en.wikipedia.org/wiki/A_Study_in_Scarlet), Sherlock's style, methods, charisma, and oddities have swept us up.

 The abstract for Richard Kellog's article states:
 > More interest and enthusiasm may be generated for basic psychological concepts if the teacher engages the famous detective as a consultant. ([Kellog 1980](https://doi.org/10.1207/s15328023top0701_11))